Kids/Teens Sessions

 It is best to book a family session if you’d like to mainly focus on improving your relationship with your child, or your child’s relationship with your family or a specific member thereof, through blended interactive sessions - which focus on your parenting style of choice, as well as modelling successful interactions through relationship-focussed interventions and exercises.

-Only $70.00 CAD per kid/teen session, discount packages are available for existing clients.
+$45.00 CAD for an initial session and $90.00 CAD per follow-up session, discount packages are available for existing clients.

 Faren is experienced in using EMDR virtually and utilizes the S.A.F.E. approach.
 She has completed various accredited certificates in EMDR that are EMDRIA-approved, including, but not limited to, EMDR for children.